ropensci/rix/README.md

 You can for example check out [series 4 on nix for data science on Bruno’s blog](https://www.brodrigues.co/blog/2023-08-12-nix_for_r_part4/).
-Or, in case you like video tutorials, watch \[this one on Reproducible R development environments with Nix\].
+Or, in case you like video tutorials, watch [this one on Reproducible R development environments with Nix](https://www.youtube.com/watch?v=c1LhgeTTxaI).
 If you have R installed, you can start straight away from your R session.

 ``` r
 install.packages("rix", repos = c("https://b-rodrigues.r-universe.dev",